Sample roll-out

 This is a structural transparency gap.
 Roobet publishes Crash RTP openly (97 percent) but not per-game RTP for other Originals.
 Cross-brand standard (Stake, Shuffle, Yeet, etc.) publishes per-game RTP for all Originals.
 The Roobet practice is anti-aligned with the industry transparency norm.

-- For the celebrity-branded multiplier-pick, read the celebrity-branded teardown.
+- For the celebrity-branded multiplier-pick, read Roobet.

 - For our editorial methodology, see our editorial methodology page.